Keto Sweetener Conversion Chart for Recipes (+ Free Printable Guide)

 - Have pets in your household?
 Xylitol is toxic to dogs, cats, and other pets.
 It can even cause stomach discomfort in humans.

-- Brands like Swerve have a 1:1 ratio to replace sugar in recipes, and it comes in both confectioners or granular form!
+- Brands like Swerve have a 1:1 ratio to replace sugar in recipes, and come in confectioners, brown, or granular form!
+We’re loving the brown variety – SO good!

 - Since erythritol doesn’t break down as well as other sweeteners, add the amount you need to a food processor and pulse into a powder.